 Contracts with the property owner, vendors, equipment providers and employees are the ones who need attention when buying an existing business.
-Business lawyers advise the business owner of the potential risk, if any, for such a transaction.
+Business law advises the business owner of the potential risk, if any, for such a transaction.
 A business lawyer must consider all existing contracts made between the former owner and the stakeholders.
 A business lawyer should carefully construct new contracts, keeping the interest of both parties safeguarded.

 Managing a business:

-Now that you have formed business or bought an existing business, you have the task of managing it.
-Management is not just related to the daily operations of the business, It also involves the financial management, human management, administrative management, vendor management and most importantly the customer management.
+Now that you have formed a business or bought an existing business, you have the task of managing it.
+Management is not just related to the daily operations of the business, It also involves financial management, human management, administrative management, vendor management and most importantly the customer management.